 Heat pumps have been employed successfully on several sites in the Diocese, most notably the parsonage of St John Wembley.

-This remains a fairly new technology which must be competently specified and installed.
+Nevertheless this remains a fairly new technology, which must be competently specified and installed.

 Ground source heat pumps are beneficial for new homes, and may be worth considering for some church halls and possibly churches especially new church buildings.